Blusutils/DESCEndLib/README.md

 # DESCEndLib <img src="./DESCendLibLogo.png" align="center" width="50">

-DESCEndLib (DESrv Controlled End Library) is logger, thread manager, localizer and config provider in one library.
+DESCEndLib (DESrv "Control End Library") is logger, thread manager, localizer and config provider in one library.
 Originally created for DESrv.

 ## About this